vadrov/stm32-display-spi-dma/README.md

 Copyright (C)2019-2022 VadRov / www.youtube.com/@VadRov / www.dzen.ru/vadrov

-# Library for controlling displays via SPI with DMA.
-Release 1.4
+# Library for SPI displays.
+Release 1.4 (CMSIS, LL, DMA)
 Control of a display (displays) connected with an SPI interface to a microcontroller of the STM32F4 family with DMA support, smooth change of backlight brightness via PWM.
 Displays with and without CS output are supported.
 Memory allocation control mechanism can be selected: static or dynamic (see display.h file).

 The library (Display folder) contains low-level drivers for displays with ST7789 and ILI9341 controllers.
 To connect a display via SPI with another controller, you need to write your own low-level driver with initialization strings, etc., following the example of these drivers, referring to the specification of the corresponding display controller.